hailelagi/hailelagi.com/content/writing/catch_me_if_you_can.md

 My background in a previous life now forgotten was in a STEM/chemical engineering degree, then I taught myself to program and I've since tried to learn as much as I can about web servers, databases and distributed systems.
 On honest reflection I would never claim understanding enough of these things but I try to reason through basics and do useful things, sometimes I succeed, sometimes I fail.
 However, I've retained a blindside for computer architecture - until now?

 ## The problem

 We are presented with a simulation of a computation kernel and are tasked with optimizing the kernel as much as possible in the available time, as measured by test_kernel_cycles on a frozen separate copy of the simulator.
+What's a computation kernel?

+the context here is not an operating system kernel but something called an [accelerator circuit](https://en.wikipedia.org/wiki/Hardware_acceleration), they have suprisingly similar designs though!

 ```bash
 ➜  original_performance_takehome git:(main) python3 tests/submission_tests.py